Optimal Nutrition Series: Eating Well On A Budget

 Stores like Costco and Sam’s Club offer annual memberships to consumers that allow you to buy larger quantities of items at discounted prices.

-This comes in handy when purchasing frozen foods and staple food items.
+These discounts come in handy when purchasing frozen foods and staple food items.

 A 3-pound bag of mixed frozen vegetables will cost the same for a 1-pound bag found in a grocery store.
 The same applies to frozen fruit, also.